slmsky/slmsky.github.com/README.md

-# slmsky.github.com
+# slmsky.github.com by SunLiming
-My blog read me.
+This is my github blog!